tortila/tortila.github.io/_drafts/why-failed-tests-are-awesome.md

 When the crime rate stats were being manipulated in *The Wire*, a few things could have happened in Baltimore - one of them is, surprisingly, a real decrease in crime (at least in theory)[^thinkprogress]:
 > Confidence matters a lot for a city.
 When people have the sense that conditions in a given city are good and improving, businesses will invest and that creates jobs.
 And people become more inclined to move in, raising property values.
 Higher property values mean more tax revenues for social services and for public safety.
 And more jobs, by all accounts, leads to less crime.

 In my experience, cooking up the results of tests just in a pursuit of much desired green light leads to a completely opposite situation.
-The results are being manipulated by disabling the failing tests.
+The results are being manipulated in a very simple way - by disabling the failing tests.
 As a result the whole suite becomes a meaningless gate in software integration pipeline.
 The only reason for their existence is to pass.
 They no longer provide a valuable information about software under test.

 ---